MicrosoftLearning/mslearn-ai-studio/Instructions/06-Explore-content-filters.md

 In this exercise, you'll explore the effect of the default content filters in Azure AI Studio.

-> **Note**: Azure AI Studio is in preview at the time of writing, and is under active development.
-Some elements of the service may not be exactly as described, and some features may not work as expected.

-> To complete this exercise, your Azure subscription must be approved for access to the Azure OpenAI service.

 This exercise will take approximately **25** minutes.

+## Before you start

+To complete this exercise, your Azure subscription must be approved for access to the Azure OpenAI service.
+Fill in the [registration form](https://learn.microsoft.com/legal/cognitive-services/openai/limited-access) to request access to Azure OpenAI models.

 ## Create an Azure AI Hub